mbarkhau/sbk/READMEv2.md

 ### Parameters

 Any change in the parameters used to derive the wallet seed would result in a different wallet seed.
 This means that the parameters are just as important to keep safe as the `salt` itself.
-So we must either encode the parameters and keep them together with the `salt`, or we have to make them hardcoded constants in SBK itself.
-The latter would not allow you to choose a difficulty that is appropriate to your machine and level of paranoia, so parameters are not hardcoded.
+So we must either encode the parameters and keep them together with the `salt`, or we have to make them hard-coded constants in SBK itself.
+The latter would not allow you to choose a difficulty that is appropriate to your machine and level of paranoia, so parameters are not hard-coded.
 Instead they are encoded as a prefix of the `salt` and also of every `share`.
 The downside of this is that there is more data you have to copy and enter manually.
 This is why the encoding is kept as compact as possible (4 bytes == 4words == 2 x 6 digits).

 ```
 offset  0       4       8       12      16      20          26        31
-        [ version  ][  flags   ][ bkey_len ][ threshld ][ kdf_para ][   kdf_memory   ][   kdf_time     ]
+        [ ver  ][flags ][bk_len][thresh][kdf_p ][ kdf_mem  ][ kdf_time ]
 ```

 > Aside: The `salt_len` is not an encoded parameter.
-Instead it is hardcoded to 12 bytes (96 bits).
+Instead it is hard-coded to 12 bytes (96 bits).
 You can alleviate entropy paranoia by choosing a larger value for `--brainkey-len`.

 > Aside: While the `threshold` is encoded, `num_shares` is not, as it is only used once when the `shares` are first created.
 It is not needed for recovery, so it is not encoded in the `parameters`.